icdocsoc/docsoc-guide-linux/3-more-commands.md

 ## `cat`

 `cat <filename>` prints the contents of that file to your screen.
 The filename must be the name of a file that exists in your working directory.
+In the following example we've already created a file called `hello.txt` in our home folder, which contains the text `hello world`.

 ![cat](assets/commands/cat.png "cat")